Bring History to Life for Your Students

 - A welcome and brief introduction on program and technological logistics from a facilitator

-- A staff-led primary source analysis thinking routine of one of Geroge Washington's original documents, objects, or places.
+- A staff-led exploration of the virtual tour of Mount Vernon’s historic grounds, interwoven with primary source analysis thinking routines of original documents, objects, and places.

 - An interactive Q&A with the interpreter